THEBEST7192/cli-chess-bsod/README.md

 for your terminal and display preferences.
 The fonts that I have found to work best with cli-chess for piece alignment are `Ubuntu Mono`, `MS Gothic`, and `NSimSun`.

-#### 4. What operating systems are supported?
+#### 5. What operating systems are supported?

-Linux, Windows, and macOS.
-Development is mainly focused and will be prioritized for Linux as it's readily available for me to test on.
-Regardless of operating system, please report any issues found and I will do my best to support.
+The BSOD will only work on windows, the game will most likely work on Linux and Mac OS.
+I haven`t tested it on Linux and Mac OS.

-#### 5. Can I use a different chess engine?
+#### 6. Can I use a different chess engine?

 Playing offline vs the computer is _currently_ only directly compatible with the [Fairy-Stockfish](<https://fairy-stockfish.github.io/>) engine.
 For simplicity, the Fairy-Stockfish binaries come pre-built with cli-chess for Linux, Windows, and macOS _(x86-64 (and arm64 for macOS) architecture)_.